1001 - Public Communications

 II.
 PROCEDURES

-Anyone wishing to distribute unofficial materials must first submit for approval a copy of the materials to the superintendent [or designee] at least seven working days in advance of desired distribution together with the following information:
+Anyone wishing to distribute unofficial materials must first submit for approval a copy of the material to the superintendent [or designee] at least seven working days in advance of desired distribution together with the following information:

 1. Name and phone number of the person submitting request;